Tau functions of the UC hierarchy as partition functions of matrix models: Introduction

+where $X$ is a matrix belonging to some ensemble of random matrices $\Omega$ \footnote{The detailed description of various ensembles of random matrices can be found in \cite{Mehta}}, and $p_m$ are parameters.
+More general matrix models are constructed as averages over multimatrix ensembles (e.g., see \cite{Akeman}), and it is not exponentials that are averaged, but more complex expressions (e.g., tau functions can be averaged, see Appendix in \cite{HO-2005}, and also \cite{NO}).

-Matrix models can be introduced as the mathematical expectation value of exponentials (or, more generally, the mathematical expectation value of tau functions), the exponents of the exponentials being functions of certain matrices, which are assumed to be random variables, and also functions of a set of parameters.
-The parameters can be either sets of numbers, which we call coupling constants, or of constant matrices, which we call source matrices.
-The mathematical expectation is defined within the framework of given matrix ensembles.
+The parameters of a matrix model can be either sets of numbers, which we call coupling constants, or sets of constant matrices, which we call source matrices.
+A well-known example of such a model, depending on the source matrix, is the Kontsevich integral \cite{Kontsevich}.

 Thus, the new families of matrix models that we introduce in this paper are tau functions, which are defined either as functions of coupling constants (then the coupling constants play the role of times), or as functions of source matrices (then one obtains tau functions in Miwa variables).
 We use the expansion of matrix integrals into the above-mentioned universal characters.
 These characters can respectively be functions of times, or can be functions of source matrices, which are two different cases that our further consideration is based on.

+If the set of power sum variables $\pb=(p_1,p_2,\dots)$ is parametries by a matrix ${\cal V}$ \be p_m=p_m({\cal V}):=\tr \left({\cal V}^m\right),\quad m=1,2,\dots \ee then, the eigenvalues of ${\cal V}$ we will call Miwa variables, such terminology is of use in works devoted to classical integrability.
+When we say a tau function is written in Miwa variables we mean that $\tau(\pb)=\tau(\pb({\cal V}))=:\tau({\cal V})$, we hope it will not produce a misunderstanding, we use capital letters for matrices and bold letters for the collection of power sum variables.

 \paragraph{Schur functions and universal characters.} It is well-known that the character of the polynomial irreducible representation of linear group labeled by a partition $\lambda=(\lambda_1,\dots,\lambda_{\ell})$ is given by the formula